learn swedish online

 £45 per Swedish lesson per person

-10 lessons for £399 (bigger packages are also available on request)
+10 lessons for £399 (bigger packages available on request)

 Swedish lessons for children and young people with a Swedish teacher